Technical Data PLC Engine

 - Under Linux the OPC Server needs a POSIX compatible System.
 The Standard Library needs V2.2 as minimum.
 The configuration software is bases on KDE 5 and is needing the kdelibs.
 Please use actual distributions like Debian, Ubuntu, Suse, Redhat or similar.

 - Running in virtual machines is supported.
-Docker containers are supported, too.
+Docker or Kubernetes containers are supported, too.

-- All configurations are compatible to all OPC servers, also over operating systems.
+- All configurations are compatible to all OPC servers, also over mixed operating systems.